Kroger charges customer $12,000 for oranges, bounces bank account

 Finally, Dillingham suggests you watch what you eat, showing he still has his sense of humor about the whole thing.

-"Unfortunately my daughter ate one," he said.
+"Unfortunately, my daughter ate one," Dillingham said.
 "It was the most expensive orange in the history of the world."

 So watch those receipts carefully, and don't waste your money.